Managing Stalk Borers in Corn

 Female stalk borer moths lay their eggs primarily on grasses such as smooth brome or ragweed in late summer and early fall.
+Small grains (rye or wheat) planted as a cover crop may also be a potential egg laying site.
 Egg-laying sites usually are in fence rows, terraces, and waterways, but can be found throughout a field if preferred hosts are available.
 Eggs overwinter and hatch in late April or early May.
-Larvae bore into the stalks of grasses or other hosts such as ragweed, and begin feeding.
-As they become larger or if the plants are mowed or burned down with herbicides, the stalk borers migrate into adjacent corn plants to complete their development.
+Larvae bore into the stalks of grasses or other hosts such as ragweed and begin feeding.
+As they become larger or if the plants are mowed, terminated mechanically or burned down with herbicides, the stalk borers migrate into adjacent corn plants to complete their development.
 In some cases, if an appropriate weed host is not available when eggs hatch, stalk borers may begin feeding directly on corn.

 Corn between the two- and eight-leaf stages can be attacked by the migrating stalk borer larvae.
 Larvae develop through seven to 10 instars, or stages, in about 10 weeks.
 Pupation occurs in the soil and moths emerge in August, September, and early October.
 There is a single generation each year.